- Slide 1(Current Item)

-On October 5, 2018 in London, TUM President Wolfgang A. Herrmann signs the Memorandum of Understanding, to further deepen the collaboration between TUM and ICL.
+On October 5, 2018 in London, TUM President Wolfgang A. Herrmann signs the Memorandum of Understanding, to further deepen the collaboration between TUM and Imperial.
 The cooperation will not only further enhance complementary strengths in high tech fields such as Artificial Intelligence, Robotics, and Aerospace, but will also promote activities in transversal institutional topics like appointments, recruitment and career development, and entrepreneurship.

 On June 17 and 18, 2019, TUM President-elect Professor Thomas Hofmann visits Imperial College London.
-On this occasion, TUM and ICL announce the launch of a joint PhD program at the interface of Artificial Intelligence, Health Care and Robotics.
+On this occasion, TUM and Imperial announce the launch of a joint PhD program at the interface of Artificial Intelligence, Health Care and Robotics.
 The program will further enhance collaboration in this promising research filed, and lay the base for even more joint research projects.
 In the context of the visit, Professor Hofmann also engages in a discussion round at the Goethe-Institut London on "Science, Diplomacy and our European Future" .